 To Cultivate means to nurture and develop, as in gardening or farming or growing a business.
-A gardener must have a certain level of knowledge and skill in order to be successful in growing fruit or flowers.
+A gardener must have a certain level of knowledge and skill to be successful in growing fruit or flowers.
 Gardeners become highly skilled in reading the weather, observing the health of their plants, and mitigating potential damage that might be caused by poor soil or dry weather.
 They decide when to plant, when to fertilize and with what products, and when to spray for insects.
-If they miss certain windows of opportunity, their crops will not grow as well ? or at all.
+If they miss certain windows of opportunity, their crops will not grow as well or at all.

-Cultivating is also about discipline ? planting in rows rather than willy-nilly, pulling the weeds, pruning the plants, applying fertilizer, and watering regularly.
-For some kids, a ?look? (or even a lecture) will suffice to stop certain behaviors, while others require more concrete penalties ? a time-out in their room (no more than 5 to 15 minutes usually makes the point), or with-holding television or phone privileges.
-Whatever you do will likely result in some conversations about what’s fair, and what’s not fair ? does the punishment fit the crime?
-Answers are very elusive, since all kids and families are different ? but 5 minutes to a 2-year-old can seem like an eternity, so be sure to use age-appropriate consequences.
+Cultivating is also about discipline; planting in rows rather than willy-nilly, pulling the weeds, pruning the plants, applying fertilizer, and watering regularly.
+For some kids, a look (or even a lecture) will suffice to stop certain behaviors, while others require more concrete penalties; a time-out in their room (no more than 5 to 15 minutes usually makes the point), or with-holding television or phone privileges.
+Whatever you do will likely result in some conversations about what’s fair, and what’s not fair, does the punishment fit the crime?
+Answers are very elusive, since all kids and families are different but 5 minutes to a 2-year-old can seem like an eternity, so be sure to use age-appropriate consequences.

 A word about neglect and abuse.

 Neglect can be as simple as often ignoring your baby when they cry because they’re hungry or their diaper is wet, which turns into abuse when this happens every day.
 Or leaving them to swelter in a too-hot car, or not changing their diaper when needed.
 When farmers neglect their fields no plowing, no fertilizer, no spraying ? the fields become choked with weeds; and if neglected long enough, become un-manageable.